lkesteloot/unsong/unsong.md

 “Oh no,” said Dylan.
 “Introduce me!”

-“First of all, we all know you,” said Clark, “and second, if I were to introduce you, you’d…”
+“First of all, we all know you,” said Clark, “and second, if I were to introduce you, you’d...”

 “Not you,” he snapped.
 “You.
 McCarthy.”